tezos/tezos-mirror/docs/introduction/howtoget.rst

 section.

 Starting from version 8.0, compiling Tezos requires the Rust compiler, version 1.44.0, and the Cargo package manager to be installed.
+If you have `rustup <https://rustup.rs/>`_ installed, it should work without any additional steps on your side.
+You can use `rustup
-You can use `rustup <https://rustup.rs/>`_ to install both.
-If you do not have ``rustup``, please avoid installing it from Snapcraft; you can rather follow the simple installation process shown below:
+<https://rustup.rs/>`_ to install both.
+If you do not have ``rustup``,
+please avoid installing it from Snapcraft; you can rather follow the simple installation process shown below:

 .. literalinclude:: compile-sources.sh
   :language: shell